One day Jesus told his disciples a story to show that they should always pray and never give up.

-Jesus had two points he wanted to impress into the hearts of his disciples.
-First, he wanted them to be dedicated to prayer and have it as a constant part of their lives.
+Jesus had two points he wanted to impress on the hearts of his disciples.
+First, he wanted them to be dedicated to prayer and have it as a consistent part of their lives.
 Second, he wanted them to know that they must never give up, no matter what the circumstances might be.
-While Jesus makes his points clear, why did he feel the need to tell a story?
+While Jesus made his points clear, why did he feel the need to tell a story?
 The answer is pretty straightforward.
 Stories help us remember.
-They connect to a different place in our hearts and in our heads rather than just saying the main point.
-Finally, Jesus used stories from everyday experience so that the sight or experience of something similar would bring his teaching back into the forefront of their thoughts.
-So the next time you hear about a Bible teacher or preacher who tells too many stories, remind the folks of the Master Storyteller—Jesus!
+They connect to a different place in our hearts and in our heads rather than just being a statement of the main points.
+Also, Jesus used stories from everyday experience so that the sight or experience of something similar would bring his teaching back into the forefront of the disciples' thoughts.
+So the next time you hear about a Bible teacher or preacher who tells too many stories, remind the folks of the master storyteller — Jesus!

 Father, thank you for Jesus' ability to put your truth into everyday stories.
-Thank you for the truth that they carry and the power they have in our memories.
+Thank you for the truths that the stories carry and the power that they have in our memories.
 Thank you for giving so much of your truth in Scripture in the form of stories.
-Most of all, dear Father, help me to never give up as I seek your will, your presence, and your help through prayer.
-In Jesus' name I pray.
+Most of all, dear Father, help me never to give up as I seek your will, your presence, and your help through prayer.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Colossians 4:2-3

 Other Devotionals from Heartlight for Friday, October 18, 2019

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.